 To integrate the Group’s resources to make full use of operating synergies and reinforce business development, TCB, the Co-Operative Asset Management Corp., and the Taiwan Cooperative Bills Finance Corp. jointly established Taiwan Cooperative Financial Holding Co.(TCFHC) on Dec.
 1, 2011 through a share swap.
-TCFHC thus became the TCB’s sole (100%) shareholder.
+TCFHC thus became TCB’s sole (100%) shareholder.
 To achieve the cross-industry condition for holding companies, TCB’s securities department was spun off as the Taiwan Cooperative Securities Corp. on Dec.
 2. For the effective management of the Group’s resources, the Bank transferred its shares in the BNP Paribas Cardif TCB Life Insurance Co. and BNP Paribas TCB Asset Management Co. to TCFHC on Apr.
 3, 2012, making the two companies as subsidiaries of TCFHC.TCB's subsidiaries currently include the United Taiwan Bank, Cooperative Insurance Brokers Co.

-According to the TCB's Articles of Incorporation, the Bank is charged with carrying out the missions of operating a banking business, developing national economic construction, and providing financial adjustment for the farming and fishery industries.
-In addition to providing financing for cooperative enterprises, the farming and fishery industries, and small and medium enterprises, the TCB also offers deposit, loan, and foreign exchange services for business enterprises in general to facilitate funds utilization and promote overall economic development.
+According to TCB's Articles of Incorporation, the Bank is charged with carrying out the missions of operating a banking business, developing national economic construction, and providing financial adjustment for the farming and fishery industries.
+In addition to providing financing for cooperative enterprises, the farming and fishery industries, and small and medium enterprises, TCB also offers deposit, loan, and foreign exchange services for business enterprises in general to facilitate funds utilization and promote overall economic development.
 This makes TCB a consolidated international bank for farming, fishery, cooperative, and business financing.